 Ok, so let’s get into how to actually set this thing up.

-How to create an evergreen webinar funnel: How to create your webinar
+How to create an evergreen webinar funnel: How to create your automated webinar

 Creating your webinar has a few moving parts.